gaeun-ban/gaeun-ban.github.io/_pages/about.md

 I am a Ph.D. student in the Department of Government at the University of Texas at Austin.

-I study Political Behavior in Comparative and American Politics, with a focus on LGBTQ+ Politics and Race and Ethnic Politics.
+I study Political Behavior in Comparative and American Politics, with a focus on LGBTQ+ Politics and Race & Ethnic Politics.